-ApsaraDB for Redis provides the transparent data encryption (TDE) feature.
-This feature allows you to encrypt and decrypt Redis Database (RDB) files.
-You can enable TDE in the ApsaraDB for Redis console to allow the system to encrypt and decrypt RDB files.
-This improves data security and compliance.
+Tair (Redis OSS-compatible) provides the transparent data encryption (TDE) feature.
+This feature lets you encrypt and decrypt Redis Database (RDB) files.
+You can enable TDE in the console to allow the system to encrypt and decrypt RDB files, improving data security and compliance.

 Prerequisites

 The minor version of the instance is 1.7.1 or later.
-For more information about how to view and update the minor version, see Update the minor version.
+For information about how to update the minor version, see Update the minor version of an instance.

 Background information

-TDE encrypts RDB files before they are written to disks and decrypts RDB files when they are read from disks to the memory.
-TDE does not increase the sizes of RDB files.
-When you use TDE, you do not need to modify your client.
+Tair (Redis OSS-compatible) TDE feature encrypts RDB data files before they are written to disks and decrypts them when they are read from disks to memory.
+TDE does not increase storage space usage and does not require changes to client applications.

 Impacts